Mitch Albom: The Next Person You Meet in Heaven

-A sequel to The Five People You Meet in Heaven, the novel tells the story of Eddie's heavenly reunion with Annie, the little girl he saved on earth in the first book.
+A sequel to The Five People You Meet in Heaven, Albom's novel The Next Person You Meet in Heaven tells the story of Eddie's heavenly reunion with Annie, the little girl he saved on earth in the first book.
 The story strongly emphasizes on how lives and losses intersect, and that not only does every life matter, but that every ending is also a new beginning.
-The book debuted at the top of the New York Times bestseller list.
+The book debuted at the top of the New York Times Best Seller list.

 Finding Chika

-Albom's return to nonfiction for the first time in a decade.
-It is a memoir and a tribute to Chika, a young Haitian orphan who arrived at Albom's Have Faith Haiti Orphanage in Port Au Prince before being diagnosed with an aggressive brain tumor and passing away two years later.
+This book marked Albom's return to nonfiction for the first time in a decade.
+It is a memoir and a tribute to Chika, a young Haitian orphan who arrived at Albom's Have Faith Haiti Orphanage in Port Au Prince before being diagnosed with an aggressive brain tumor and dying two years later.

-An excerpt will be read by Albom on the new Lit Hub/Podglomerate Storybound (podcast), accompanied by an original score from musician Maiah Wynne.
+An excerpt was read by Albom on the new Lit Hub/Podglomerate Storybound (podcast), accompanied by an original score from musician Maiah Wynne.

 The Stranger in the Lifeboat

-Albom's seventh novel, The Stranger in the Lifeboat was published on November 2, 2021 in the US by Harper, and imprint of Harpercollins, and by Sphere, an imprint of Little, Brown Book Group in the UK.
-The book became a #1 New York Times bestseller in its first week of sales.
+Albom's seventh novel, The Stranger in the Lifeboat was published on November 2, 2021, in the US by Harper, an imprint of Harpercollins, and by Sphere, an imprint of Little, Brown Book Group in the UK.
+The book became a #1 New York Times Best Seller in its first week of sales.

-Radio host

-Albom began on radio in 1987 on WLLZ-Detroit, a now-defunct Active Rock radio station.
-He worked on the station's morning program as a sports commentator, and started a Sunday night sports-talk program, The Sunday Sports Albom in 1988, believed to be one of the first sports talks shows to ever air on FM radio.